jusyc/jusyc.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-**Welcome!** I am a fourth year graduate student studying theoretical computer science in the EECS department at MIT.
+**Welcome!** I am a fourth year graduate student studying theoretical computer science in the Electrical Engineering and Computer Science department at MIT.
 I am very fortunate to be advised by Piotr Indyk.

 I like in problems at the intersection of algorithms, data analysis, and machine learning.
 Recently, I have been interested in optimizing repeated computations (e.g., algorithms with predictions), streaming and sketching algorithms, and differential privacy.